-This article was inspired by a question from Schuyler.
+This article about finishing oily woods was inspired by a question from Schuyler.
 He writes:

 I put two coats of General Finishes Seal-a-Cell on a piece of cocobolo, then a coat of Arm-r-Seal Urethane top coat (gloss).
 Three days later, it?s still slightly tacky.
 Will this ever cure enough that I can continue applying coats of Arm-r-Seal?
 What gives?

 Many exotic species, like cocobolo, have a certain amount of natural-occurring oils in them.
 When you coat them with an oil-based finish, the oil in the wood itself prevents the finish from curing properly.
 The end result is typically a gooey sticky mess.

 Fortunately, we do have options.
 First, you can use an evaporative finish, such as shellac or lacquer.
 These finishes don’t cure via oxidation and will usually have no problem curing on an oily wood.
 A second option would be to seal the natural oils in using something like dewaxed shellac.
 A 1-2 lb cut should do the trick.
 Start by freshly sanding the surface and remove the excess oil by wiping the surface down with either acetone, lacquer thinner, or denatured alcohol.
 Immediately follow up by wiping or brushing a light coat of shellac onto the surface.
 Once dry, sand lightly with 320, vacuum the dust, and proceed with your oil-based top coats.